aniketk17/lp/README.md

-# Viva Voce Questions and Answers Based on Lab Manual
+# Viva Questions and Answers Based on Lab Manual

 ## Graph Algorithms